Life After Sepsis Back Home

 I’d also like to thank everyone for all the comments I’ve received, either on my website or social media.
 Thank you all.
 I really appreciate and am still enjoying everybody’s kind words and thoughts.

-And in the kind words of one of those people that wrote me messages, “Keep peddling.”
+And in the kind words of one of those people who wrote me messages, “Keep peddling.”
 I truly am one of the lucky ones.
 And proof that there is life after sepsis!

 Garry, I’ve been keeping up with what’s going on from Zoe.
 I”m so pleased to read your post and continue to wish you a speedy recovery of strength and fast follow up op.
 My best wishes, your cousin Penny.